tsackton/taelgarverse/docs/campaigns/addermarch-campaign/addermarch-session-11.md

 ## Narrative
 ### Sunday, May 16th, 2 Robert I

 In the morning, the party receives a visit from [Caradoc](<../../people/addermarians/caradoc.md>), who has come to speak with them in [Roscombe](<../../gazetteer/greater-sembara/addermarch/roscombe.md>) after hearing troubling rumors of mad animals in the isolated village of [Haldrenn](<../../gazetteer/greater-sembara/addermarch/haldrenn.md>), in the [Highmoor](<../../gazetteer/greater-sembara/addermarch/highmoor.md>) to the northeast.
-Warning the party that dangerous [Fey](<../../creatures/fey/fey.md>) may be involved, he asks them to investigate, but tell no one of what is happening.
+Warning the party that dangerous [Fey](<../../creatures/fey/fey.md>) may be involved, he asks them to investigate discreetly and tell no one what is happening.
 Agreeing, the party walks with [Caradoc](<../../people/addermarians/caradoc.md>) to [Brantor](<../../gazetteer/greater-sembara/addermarch/brantor.md>), where they trade a pearl and some gold for potions before heading northeast towards [Haldrenn](<../../gazetteer/greater-sembara/addermarch/haldrenn.md>).

 Following a rough cart track through the hills, the party camps for the evening on the [Highmoor](<../../gazetteer/greater-sembara/addermarch/highmoor.md>).